Sylvati/Pokemon-Odyssey-Showdown/README.md

-# This is the Pokemon Odyssey Showdown repo
+# This is an unofficial Pokemon Odyssey Showdown repo

 ## How to run